 Then, stick with that tripod.
 Use it as much as possible, and see if you find it valuable for your own photography.
 Don’t replace it just yet, even if you’re pushing against the limits of what it can do.

-But if you’re using the tripod very frequently, and you’re constantly frustrated by its weaknesses, it’s time to upgrade.
+But if you’re using the tripod very frequently, and you’re constantly frustrated by its weaknesses (but doing it anyway because of the tripod’s importance to your work), it’s time to upgrade.
 Don’t upgrade incrementally, or you’ll lose a lot of money.
 Once you’ve saved for a replacement, get the high-end tripod that you wanted from the beginning, and don’t look back.

 Although it’s true that a good tripod is expensive, it’s also made to withstand anything – snow, sand, water, extreme temperatures, you name it.
 So far, I’ve broken two lower-end tripods simply by using them for day-to-day landscape photography, both by shooting in sandy conditions.
 One was $50, and the other cost $150.
 That’s money down the drain.